canidlogic/yip/pod/YipAdmin.md

 By default, the template processor will make all of the standard path variables defined in the `cvars` table available as template variables, except that each name is prefixed with an underscore.
+Also, the template processor defines a special `_backlink` variable that stores a URL used for back buttons, which is controlled by the object state (see `setBacklink` for further information).
 If you need additional template variables, you can define them with the `customParam` function, provided that none of the custom names begin with an underscore.

 By default, the send functions will use HTTP status 200 'OK'.
 If you want to set a different status, use the `setStatus` function.